87 Monte SS - Restoration

 In my quest to make up for lost time during my last session, I made sure to get an early start.
 By 9:30 Saturday morning, I was already in my work clothes and immersed in dismantling the front suspension.
 While my trusty steed is undergoing a power infusion, I (in my infinite wisdom), decided that more stopping power would complement the added ponies under the hood.

-Thus began my decent into the intricacies of the front suspension.
+Thus began my descent into the intricacies of the front suspension.
 Thankfully the internet is a great educational tool.
 My quest for more stopping power has turned out to be a classic demonstration of the domino effect.

 Bigger brakes distills down into a larger rotor (as well as a larger caliper/pad assembly) from another car in the vast GM family, in this case a Chevy Caprice.
 The larger spindle (on which to mount the larger rotor/caliper), will require a different upper control arm for proper suspension geometry.
 A different (taller) lower ball-joint (available from the aftermarket) will be required to combat the bump-steer this combination unintentionally provides.
 I may also need different tie-rod ends.